tobimd/colorparse/docs/source/terminal.rst

   To specify which characters to strip, the string should only have them without spaces or separators.
 For example, having "abc" will remove all combinations of those 3 characters.

-  .. important:: If possible, this argument will try to use the proceeding value, so to use this flag without arguments, it must be either before another flag, after a flag's argument (with the exception of ``--input-file`` as we will discuss it later) or at the end of the terminal command.
+  .. important:: If possible, this argument will try to use the proceeding value.
+To use this flag without arguments, it must be either before another flag (e.g. "-I -t"), after another flag's argument (with the exception of ``--input-file`` as we will discuss it later) or at the end of the terminal command.

   |
 - ``-p``, ``--position``